Viking 2: Viking program

-The Viking Orbiters resulted in massive discoveries about the concept water on Mars.
+The Viking Orbiters led to significant discoveries about the presence of water on Mars.
 Huge river valleys were found in many areas.
-They showed that floods of water carved deep valleys, eroded grooves into bedrock, and traveled thousands of kilometers.
-Areas of branched streams, in the southern hemisphere, suggested that rain once fell.
+They showed that water floods carved deep valleys, eroded grooves into bedrock, and traveled thousands of kilometers.
+In the southern hemisphere, the presence of branched stream areas suggests that there was once rainfall.

-The images below are mosaics of many small, high resolution images.
+The images below are mosaics of many small, high-resolution images.